dave290/fit_single/ReadMe.md

 Welcome!
 This suite of Python scripts is intended to be used for fitting radio-astronomical data obtained from the NsfIntegrate program.

+SETTING UP THESE PROGRAMS FOR THE FIRST TIME
 The Matplotlib program is required for plotting.
 PIP install using the command below:
 $ pip install matplotlib

-Be sure to create a folder named "Data" and make this a subfolder inside of the folder containing the programs below.
+Be sure to create a folder named "data" and make this a subfolder inside of the folder containing the programs below.
-The Data folder should contain the following two files: parameters.txt
+The data folder should contain the following two files: parameters.txt
 <datafile>.kel

+PLOT THE KEL FILE
-In Data, open the file PARAMETERS.TXT
-Enter the .kel file name on line 5
+In "data" subfolder, open the file "parameters.txt"  (leave this file open so you can modify later) Enter the .kel file name on line 5
-Enter the lower and upper fit threshold values on lines 7 & 8 Enter showline on line 12
+Enter lower and upper fit threshold values of -199000 and +199000 on lines 7 & 8

-Return to the parent folder containing the Python scripts Open terminal window in this folder
-Type command
+Return to folder "fit_single" and enter command below to plot the .kel file:
+$ python plotkel.py

+DETERMINE YOUR LINEAR BASELINE TO SUBTRACT FOR A SELECTED PEAK Now, you're ready to determine the endpoints of the linear baseline you wish to subtract On lines 7 & 8 of "parameters.txt" enter the lower and upper values based on the left and right sides of the peak you wish to fit
+Enter "showline" on line 12
+To see the baseline that this will subtract, enter the command below:
-  python fit_single.py
+$ python fit_single.py
-Plot will show a blue line showing the linear baseline to be subtracted.
+A blue line will appear.
+This is the baseline you have selected.
-Go back to the parameter file to adjust the start and end-points of this line so that the baseline makes sense.

-When baseline is good, then go back to line 12 in the parameter file and enter showfit
-Enter best guesses for initial fit values
-Set flags to 0 or 1 depending on if you wish to optimize each parameter.
-Run program again

-When you're done, the following files will be generated:
-.dat file (contains final parameters)
-.png file (image of data with fit)
+Adjust lower and upper fit values until blue line matches edges of the peak.

+FIND THE CENTER, COEFFICIENT AND HEIGHT OF THE PEAK YOU SELECTED When you're satisfied with the baseline, enter "showfit" on line 12 of "parameters.txt" In "parameters.txt" enter your approximate guesses for the peak center, coefficient and width" Set the flag next to each to "1" to fit, or "0" to keep constant.
+Enter the command below:
+$ python fit_single.py
+After running, the program will display the fit with the raw data.
+It will display store your best-fit values in the terminal window and store them in a .dat file.